Hexagon/proper-tags/docs/index.md

 **proper-tags** is an evolved version of the widely-used CommonJS package **common-tags**.
 It has been updated with the following considerations for modern JavaScript environments:

-* 🌟 Extendable: proper-tags comes with built-in tools for creating custom tags.
+* 🌟 **Extendable:** Comes with built-in tools for creating custom tags.
-* 📦 ESM Code Base: With support for ESM/ECMAScript Modules, it ensures native compatibility with modern development tools.
+* 📦 **ESM Code Base:** Ensures native compatibility with modern development tools.
-* 🦕 Deno Compatibility: Designed specifically to function seamlessly with the Deno runtime.
+* 🦕 **Deno Compatibility:** Designed specifically to function seamlessly with the Deno runtime.
-* 📝 TypeScript Definitions: Integrated TypeScript typings make development in TypeScript a breeze.
+* 📝 **TypeScript Definitions:** Integrated TypeScript typings make development in TypeScript a breeze.
-* 🔄 API Consistency: Its interface aligns with common-tags, ensuring compatibility with existing frameworks and guides.
+* 🔄 **API Consistency:** The interface aligns with common-tags, ensuring compatibility with existing frameworks and guides.

 ## Sample Usage